 Things To Do In Helsinki

 Our list of Helsinki things to do will fill an entire weekend.
 Visitors with just one day in Helsinki could possibly fit it all in, but may have to eliminate some activities.
 For those staying longer than two days, we’ve added some additional places to visit in Helsinki that we look forward to checking out on our next trip to the city.
-More tips on what to see in Helsinki – with more or less time than we had – and a Helsinki map of sights are at the end of the post.
+More tips on what to see in Helsinki – with more or less time than we had – and a link to a Helsinki map of sights are at the end of the post.

 #1 Set Sail For Suomenlinna Fortress, Helsinki